Free Download

 Is there a web-based version?

 Yes.
 Sherlock Forensics offers a browser-based metadata viewer at sherlockforensics.com/pages/metadata-viewer.html that extracts EXIF data entirely in your browser with no file uploads.
-The desktop version adds metadata stripping, batch processing and support for PDF and Office formats.
+The desktop version adds metadata stripping, batch processing and support for Office formats.

 Does Sherlock Forensics Metadata Inspector work on Linux?